 Does Qube Money Really Work?

-According to the Qube website, Qube helps users save money.
+Put simply, Qube helps users save money.
 In fact, customers save an average of $440 per month while using Qube, all without feeling restricted.

 The Qube digital cash envelopes system helps you create that zero-sum budget and allocate for all of your expenses.